 - Scenario One in the LTFP will result in further deterioration of stormwater assets. - Scenario One will enable nil funds to be allocated each year to the renewal of stormwater assets.
 Funding available to maintain existing drainage assets is insufficient.
-Assets will continue to deteriorate and will require removal once the risk of the assets is considered unacceptable. - While Scenario Two allocates \$300,000 in funding to renewal of stormwater assets, with additional funding is available in the rural and urban roads operating funds to maintain the existing assets.
-However, this may still result in some less critical assets being closed in the short term while other more critical assets are being renewed this is less likely than in Scenario One. - Scenario Three allocates \$300,000 in funding to renewal of stormwater assets.
-Funding for maintenance will be limited in the first five years of the LTFP.
-There is a higher risk of less crucial assets being closed due to poor condition until the additional funding can be allocated. - Capture all assets managed by the council within the asset register. - Complete an invasive condition inspection of critical stormwater pipes, including identification of defects, compliance matters and assessment of current condition of building components.
+Assets will continue to deteriorate and will require removal once the risk of the assets is considered unacceptable. - Scenario Two has \$300,000 funding to renew stormwater assets, as well as additional funding available in the rural and urban roads operating funds to maintain the existing assets.
+However, this may still result in some less critical assets being closed in the short term while other more critical assets are being renewed this is less likely than in Scenario One. - Scenario Three has \$300,000 funding to renew stormwater assets, however limited funding in operating maintenance in the first five years of the LTFP to maintain stormwater assets.
+There is a higher risk of less crucial assets being closed due to poor condition until the additional funding can be allocated. - · Capture all assets managed by the council within the asset register. - Complete an invasive condition inspection of critical stormwater pipes, including identification of defects, compliance matters and assessment of current condition of building components.